Nirma University Law Admission 2025

 The subjects of LLB programme include civil laws, criminal laws, international law, labour law, taxation law, and more.
 In this article, get all the LLB course syllabus details that is applicable for the 3-year law programme.
 The LLB syllabus given below also covers the important topics under each subject.
 Along with this, law students can also check the list of standard LLB books that are followed in law schools.

-The LLB course is of 3 years duration.
+The LLB course is 3 years long.
 There are six semesters in the course.
-The tables given below describe the subjects given in each semester of the three year course.
+The tables given below describe the subjects given in each semester of the three-year course.
 The LLB syllabus covers all areas of law across the six semesters.
 The subjects may vary from one college to another.
 However, broadly the subjects remain the same.
 LLB is not hard to study.
 However, getting into a top law school may be difficult due to intense competition among candidates.

 LLB first semester syllabus | LLB second semester syllabus |